History of football in Tibet and the diaspora: National team in exile

 When Danish Michael Nybrandt in 1997 returned from a trip to Tibet, he got the idea to revive the national Tibetan national football team.
 He did so by founding the TNFA (Tibetan National Football Association).
 He succeeded to compose a selection of players that had no experience to speak of.
 He persuaded sports make Hummel to fund his initiative.
 Since then the Tibetan national team travels around the world to play football against local football clubs as well as national teams.

 The first time the national team of the TNFA played football was in June 1999 in the Italian city Bologna, at the invitation of the national football rock band Dinamo Rock to the Tibetan Children's Villages.
 This meant a marking point in the history of Tibetan football.
 Since many talented players got the chance to make their dreams come true by playing for their own national team.
-The first match after the definite foundation of the TNFA was played in the stadium of the Danish team Vanløse IF in Kopenhagen on June 30, 2001 against the Greenland national football team.
+The first match after the definite foundation of the TNFA was played in the stadium of the Danish team Vanløse IF in Copenhagen on June 30, 2001, against the Greenland national football team.
 Greenland, however, won this match with 4–1.